Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    ===========
    DESCRIPTION
    ===========
-   BundleTransformer.SassAndScss contains translator-adapter `SassAndScssTranslator`.
+   BundleTransformer.SassAndScss contains one translator-adapter -
-   This adapter makes translation of Sass- and SCSS-code to CSS-code by using the LibSass Host for .NET (https://github.com/Taritsyn/LibSassHost) version 1.0.4 (supports LibSass version 3.4.5).
-Also contains debugging HTTP-handler `SassAndScssAssetHandler`, which is responsible for text output of translated Sass- or SCSS-asset.
+   `SassAndScssTranslator`.
+This adapter makes translation of Sass and SCSS code to CSS code by using the LibSass Host for .NET (https://github.com/Taritsyn/LibSassHost) version 1.0.4 (supports the LibSass (http://sass-lang.com/libsass) version 3.4.5).
+Also contains the `SassAndScssAssetHandler` debugging HTTP handler, which is responsible for text output of translated Sass or SCSS asset.

    This package does not contain the native implementations of LibSass for Windows.
    Therefore, you need to choose and install the most appropriate package(s) for